alexisbellido/dockerize-django/README.rst

 Of course, you can provide the hostname for Nginx.
 Use curl from the Varnish container to the Nginx container to debug.

-Build the image from the nginx directory, which contains the corresponding Dockerfile, with:
+Build the image from the directory contains the corresponding Dockerfile, with:

   ``docker build -t alexisbellido/varnish:4.1 .``